garretcq/garretcq/README.md

 You can find me on LinkedIn, Twitter, or on Substack.

-Thanks for being here,
+Thanks for being here.

-Garret
+—Garret

 <!---
 garretcq/garretcq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.